Summary of All DBMS_METADATA Subprograms

 -

-is not valid for the object type associated with the OPEN
+INCONSISTENT_ARGS.
+The attribute name is not valid for the object type associated with the OPEN context.

 SET_TRANSFORM_PARAM and SET_REMAP_PARAM Procedures